nickbrandt/GitLab/doc/development/fe_guide/frontend_faq.md

 1. edit `gitlab.yaml` and set `webpack => dev_server => enabled: false`
 1. `yarn webpack-prod && gdk restart rails-web`

-The production build takes a few minutes to be completed, any code change at this point will be displayed only after executing again the points `3` and `4`
+The production build takes a few minutes to be completed, any code change at this point will be displayed only after executing again point `3`
 To return to the normal `development mode:`

 1. edit `gitlab.yaml` and set `webpack => dev_server => enabled: true`